fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

         ├── case_c.csv
         ...

-Where :literal:`.\\mcs.out\\case_name.csv` contain results of each simulation case (as per :py:data:`case_name`) and this output file is produced upon completion of the simulation case.
-Below shows how an output file looks like.
+Where :literal:`.\\mcs.out\\case_name.csv` contains the results of each simulation case (as per :py:data:`case_name`) and this output file is produced upon completion of the simulation case.
+Below shows what an output file looks like.

 .. math::